ozmoroz/ozmoroz-blog-hugo/content/post/async-await/index.md

 }
 ```

 `myPromiseFunc` returns a Promise.
 Once that promise resolves, it calls a function passed as an argument to `then`.
-That function receives the ***resolved value*** as an argument***.*** In our case, it is an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) which prints the value.
+That function receives the ***resolved value*** as an argument.
+In our case, it is an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) which prints the value.
 Because `myPromiseFunc` resolves with 0, `printValue` will print "The value is  0".

 However, we can rewrite `printValue` function like this: